jfreeman812/QE-Tools/sdlcs/code-management.rst

    to avoid merge issues and ensure pull requests are reviewed and merged in the correct order.

-   If a completed merge causes an existing PR to have conflicts, try running::
+   If a completed merge causes an existing pull request to have conflicts, try running::

         git checkout <BRANCH_NAME>